MicrosoftDocs/power-automate-docs/articles/process-mining-transform.md

 One strategy for reducing the total number of records is to use only the latest records.
 To do this, you need to first sort the data by time.

-1. Open the sort and filter menu by selecting the carat next to the **startTimestamp** column.
+1. Open the sort and filter menu by selecting the caret next to the **startTimestamp** column.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of reducing the number of total records.](media/process-mining-transform/reduce-records.png "Reduce the number of total records")